aalmada/aalmada/README.md

 [![My Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=aalmada&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

-I'm passionate about technology in general...

-I've been working on innovative forms of human-computer interaction.
-Started on [virtual reality in the late 90s](https://dl.acm.org/doi/10.1145/948449.948475).
-I worked on camera-based full-body interaction using computer vision.
-Also worked on augmented-reality using Epson Moverio and Microsoft Hololens.
+I have a deep passion for technology across the board.
+My journey into the world of innovative human-computer interaction began [back in the late 90s with virtual reality](https://dl.acm.org/doi/10.1145/948449.948475).
+Over time, I delved into camera-based full-body interaction through computer vision and explored augmented reality using devices like the Epson Moverio and Microsoft Hololens.

-Taught myself to code on my [ZX Spectrum 48K](https://en.wikipedia.org/wiki/ZX_Spectrum) and I now have a CS degree by the [New University of Lisbon](https://www.unl.pt/).
-Worked with C++ for many years but my tool of choice is C#.
+My coding journey started on a [ZX Spectrum 48K](https://en.wikipedia.org/wiki/ZX_Spectrum), and I've since earned a Computer Science degree from the [New University of Lisbon](https://www.unl.pt/).
+While I spent many years working with C++, my primary coding tool of choice today is C#.

-I love sharing my experience and I'm always ready to learn with others.

-You can find here an assortment of repositiories but most of my own open-source projects are under the [NetFabric](https://github.com/NetFabric) organization.
+I derive great joy from sharing my experiences and constantly expanding my knowledge alongside others.
+You can discover a diverse collection of repositories here, but most of my open-source projects are housed within the [NetFabric](https://github.com/NetFabric) organization.

-I've contributed to other projects like:
+Additionally, I've made contributions to various projects, including:

 - [ReactiveUI](https://github.com/reactiveui/ReactiveUI)
 - [MixedRealityToolkit-Unity](https://github.com/microsoft/MixedRealityToolkit-Unity)